joshforisha/open-simplex-noise-js/README.md

 ## Fractal Noise

-For _fractal noise_ results, which typically involves scaling frequencies and stacking octaves, see [joshforisha/fractal-noise-js](https://github.com/joshforisha/fractal-noise-js).
+For _fractal noise_ results, which typically involves scaling frequencies and stacking octaves, see [joshforisha/fractal-noise-js](https://github.com/joshforisha/fractal-noise-js) (NPM: [fractal-noise](https://www.npmjs.com/package/fractal-noise)).
 The functions there can be used with this library's noise algorithm to obtain varied results like the following:

 ![Example fractal noise output](https://raw.githubusercontent.com/joshforisha/fractal-noise-js/main/images/rectangle-low-8.png)